grafana/metrictank/docs/cloud/_index.md

 Once configured, you can send metrics to the relay in carbon/Graphite format in port 2003, and they should show up in Grafana.

-## Deleting metrics

-If required, metrics can be removed from the index using the command below:

-    curl -u "api_key:<Your Grafana.com API Key>" https://<instance URL>.hosted-metrics.grafana.net/metrics/delete -d query=some.series.to.delete.*